ednisley/TC4Server/README.md

 Additionally,

-1. The "PWM" command sets a PWM duty cycle for the TC4's IO3 port which is tied to the Arduino's digital pin 3 (ATmega 168 & 328's PD3 / PCINT19 / INT1;
+1. The PWM command sets a PWM duty cycle for the TC4's IO3 port which is tied to the Arduino's digital pin 3 (ATmega 168 & 328's PD3 / PCINT19 / INT1;
    ATmega 32U4's PD0 / OC0B / SCL / INT0).
 Duty cycles set are any floating
    point value between 0 and 100 corresponding to 0% - 100%.
 Presently, the
    value is converted to an integer between 0 and 255 as per the requirements of the Arduino libraries.

-2. The "SSR" command controls the TC4's OT1 and OT2 outputs which are suitable for driving a SSR.
+2. The SSR command controls the TC4's OT1 and OT2 outputs which are suitable for driving a SSR.
 These outputs are tied to the Arduino's digital pins 9 and 10  (ATmega 168 & 328's PB1/OC1A/PCINT1 and PB2/SS/OC1B/PCINT2;
    ATmega 32U4's PB5 / PCINT5 / OC1A / !OC4B / ADC12 and PB6 / PCINT6 / OC1B /
    OC4B / ADC13).

-3. The "HELP" or "?" command displays help text.
+3. The HELP or ? command displays help text.

 On startup, the TC4Server sets all PWM duty cycles to 0% and SSR ports to 0 (off).
 Additionally, configuration settings for the thermistors and USB HID settings